Published February 11, 202616 min readUpdated Feb 25, 2026

 Which MNsure carrier has the cheapest HDHP?

 In 2026, UCare typically offers the lowest Bronze HDHP premiums in Minnesota, with rates starting around $339/month for a 40-year-old in the Twin Cities metro area.
 However, premiums vary significantly by county—rural areas may see different pricing from Blue Plus or Medica.
+Note: Medica is acquiring UCare's individual plans, though 2026 premiums and benefits remain unchanged.

 What is the HDHP minimum deductible for 2026?

 For 2026, the IRS requires HDHPs to have a minimum deductible of $1,700 for individual coverage and $3,400 for family coverage.
 The maximum out-of-pocket limit is $8,500 for individuals and $17,000 for families.
+However, under OBBBA, Bronze and catastrophic plans are treated as HSA-compatible even if they don't meet these traditional HDHP thresholds.

 Can I use HSA funds for dental and vision expenses?